2021 Pacific typhoon season: Tropical Storm Lionrock (Lannie)

-In its early stages of formation, the system passed through the central Philippines.
-As of October 7, the NDRRMC recorded three deaths and estimated agricultural damages were topped at ₱12.2 million (US$241,000).

 Severe Tropical Storm Kompasu (Maring)

 On October 6 of 18:00 UTC, the JMA noted that a low-pressure area had formed that was embedded in a large monsoonal circulation to the north of Palau.
 The system developed into a tropical depression at 00:00 UTC of the next day.
 At 09:00 UTC (17:00 PHT), the PAGASA issued its first bulletin for the first tropical depression and assigned it the name Maring.
 The JMA also noted the persistence of another, nearby tropical depression to its northeast, later named Nando.
 As it is embedded in the same monsoonal depression and due to its proximity, Nando began to merge with Maring, and therefore formed a rather broad and large circulation.
 This prompted the JMA to upgrade the overall system to a tropical storm, and was named Kompasu.
 However at that time, the JTWC still considered the system as two separate disturbances and issued separate TCFAs later in the day for both depressions, albeit noting the possibility of merging.
 The JTWC later considered the entire system as merged with their first warning for Kompasu.
 At midnight of October 11, the JMA upgraded it to a severe tropical storm, as it attained good cloud characteristics.
 At 12:10 UTC (20:10 PHT), Kompasu made its first landfall near Fuga Island of Cagayan Province.
 At 05:00 PHT of October 13 (21:00 UTC of October 12), the PAGASA issued its final bulletin as its exited the PAR and continued towards Hainan.
 Between 03:00 and 09:00 UTC of October 13, Kompasu had made landfall over the east coast of Hainan.
 By 18:00 UTC, the JMA downgraded it to a tropical storm, as it crossed the entire island and entered the Gulf of Tonkin, as its convection had rapidly weakened because of the rough terrain of the island.
 At 09:00 UTC of the next day, the JTWC issued its final warning followed by downgrading to a tropical depression, as its convection had diminished and the low-level circulation center had been weakened significantly because of the increasing vertical wind shear and dry air, despite not making landfall over northern Vietnam.
 The JMA issued its final warning after downgrading it to a tropical depression at 18:00 UTC.

 As of October 31, the NDRRMC has confirmed a total of 43 deaths, along with 16 people still missing.
 Total estimated damages of both infrastructure and agriculture is topped to ₱6.39 billion (US$126.5 million).
 In Hong Kong, one person was killed and 21 people were injured.